 If you are suffering from exercise-induced asthma, that does not mean that you should immediately stop your physical work.
 There are some precautions that you may take before going to exercise which will allow you to maintain normal physical activities that you carry out every day.

 It takes a long procedure to test whether a person is suffering from exercise-induced asthma or not:

-- Firstly, the doctor will go through your medical history as well as your family medical history.
+- Firstly, the doctor will go through your medical history as well as your family's medical history.

 - Some tests will be performed on you.

-- Your doctor will measure your readings of breathing before, during and after exercising to test the functioning of your lungs.
+- Your doctor will measure your readings of breathing before, during and after exercise to test the functioning of your lungs.

 Can it be prevented?

 Exercise-induced asthma can be prevented if you take some safety measures into consideration.
 The market has introduced various medications as well as inhalers on an intake of which you could get relief from your breathing problems.
 Bronchodilators, also called asthma inhalers if used prior to exercising can prevent the symptoms.
 Some medications like Ventorlin inhaler, Albuterol, etc are short-acting beta-2 antagonists that can effectively be helpful in preventing the airways from contracting resulting in controlled asthma.
 These medicines are used for reducing the symptoms of asthma.